earao/IO-teaching-2-from-the-imaginary-to-the-real-world/readme.md

 Then open Jupyter notebooks and upload the file to your workspace

-Use this link to download a slightly modified version of the World Input-Output database where the tables are in 2000 prices.
-Upload all the files (45 of them) in a folder called 'WIODv2016_data_deflated' in your Jupyter notebook workspace.
+Use this link to download a slightly modified version of the World Input-Output database .
+Upload all the files (45 of them) in a folder called 'WIODv2016_data' in your Jupyter notebook workspace.

 <a href="https://github.com/earao/IO-teaching-2-imaginary-to-real-world/blob/main/WIODv2016_data.zip" download>
-  WIODv2016_data_deflated
+  WIODv2016_data
 </a>

 ## Workbook 4: Answers